What is a demand-side platform? An in-depth guide for beginners

 StackAdapt is actively reshaping what the future of programmatic advertising—and the role of a DSP—can look like.

-Instead of managing disconnected tactics in isolation, teams can now plan and optimize campaigns with a more complete view of how people engage across channels—using AI-powered capabilities, 1st-party data, and owned channels like email to support a more connected approach to campaign orchestration.
+Instead of managing disconnected tactics in isolation, teams can now plan and optimize campaigns with a more complete view of how people engage across channels—using AI-powered capabilities, 1st-party data, email, and direct mail to connect digital and offline touchpoints through a more connected approach to campaign orchestration.

 To learn how StackAdapt is evolving to be more than a traditional DSP, speak with our team.